InfinityTools/tile2ee/README.md

 Options:
   -e            Do not halt on errors.
   -s            Be silent.
-  -d searchdir  Look for associated PVRZ files in this directory.
+  -d searchdir  Look for referenced PVRZ files in this directory.
                 You can specify this option multiple times to add more search directories.
 (Default: Same directory as input file) -o output     Select output file or folder.